joeedh/BlueNoiseStippling/README.md

 with recent clever algorithms, quite fast) approach.

 To run, just load bluenoise6.html in a web browser (tested with Chrome and Firefox).
+There is no need to run the web server, unless you wish to play around with the other blue noise masks in the examples folder (mask_large_2_smoothed.png is the best of those).

 Play around with the parameters a bit.
 They tend to vary depending on what you are looking for, and the color profile of the image you've loaded.